-For those who decide to bring a personal vehicle to campus, please note the following expectations:
+For those who decide to bring a personal vehicle to campus, please note the following expectations: • It is a privilege for students to have motor vehicles on campus.

-- It is a privilege for students to have motor vehicles on campus. - Student vehicles may be subject to random searches. - Students must have written parental permission prior to having a motor vehicle on campus. - Parents/guardians assume complete responsibility for the vehicle.
+- Student vehicles may be subject to random searches. - Students must have written parental permission prior to having a motor vehicle on campus. - Parents/guardians assume complete responsibility for the vehicle.

-- All vehicles must be registered with the Student Life Office and must carry a Bridgton Academy parking decal on the left rear bumper.
-There is a \$250 fee to register a car. - Situations such as lack of parental permission, unauthorized use of vehicle during the academic week, illegal parking on campus, use of vehicle during a campus restriction, traffic violations, speeding, and transporting alcohol or drugs may result in a loss of motor vehicle privileges. - Student vehicles must be always parked in the designated student parking lot.
+• All vehicles must be registered with the Student Life Office and must carry a Bridgton Academy parking decal on the lower left corner of the rear windshield.

+• Situations such as lack of parental permission, unauthorized use of vehicle during the academic week, illegal parking on campus, use of vehicle during a campus restriction, traffic violations, speeding, and transporting alcohol or drugs may result in a loss of motor vehicle privileges.

+• Student vehicles must be always parked in the designated student parking lot.
 When the student lot is open, students may use their cars as they wish; however, cars must be parked in the student parking lot overnight, by weekend check in times.
-Failure to do so will result in a documented parking violation. - There is a parking violation fee of \$75 per infraction.
+Failure to do so will result in a documented parking violation.

+• There is a parking violation fee of \$75 per infraction.
 Excessive parking violations may result in revocation of vehicle privileges.